Welcome to 5LI

 Ask them to write short book reviews of the books they have read (template available from the Class Teacher.

 Purchase the newspaper, 'First News' (sold in Sainsburys) or go on the website.
 This paper reports on current events but is written so children can understand.

 Click on the link below to play games and practise your maths at home.

-You can use the links at the bottom of this page to find out more about our topic.
+You can use the links at the bottom of this page to support your child's learning.